schuttelaar/infinite-scroll-init/README.md

 ```

 ## Changes history

+#### v4.1
+ - Default value of `config.segment` is retrieved automatically from window's query-string using `config.segmentParam` as key.
 #### v4.0
  - Remove jQuery, drop out IE support
  - Fetch and cache next segment ahead, so the current segment is always available in session storage to be rendered on scroll event